patience4711/RPI-APS-inverters/README.md

 A software for a Raspberry pi Zero and other Raspberry models to read the production of APS inverters yc600 and qs1.
 I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>
 A very important detail is the software running on the zigbee module, developped by @kadzsol.

-## WARNING
+## IMPORTANT TO KNOW
-People keep asking for the ssh login for obvious reasons.
-Its 'root' and 'mies'.
+People keep asking for the ssh login, this is 'root' and 'mies'.
 Please be aware that this is known to the whole world now.
-So never put the ssh port open ttw unless you have a very strong password.
+So **never** put the ssh port open ttw, unless you have a very strong password.<br><br>
+The influx database system has the very annoying feature that it starts very slow, sometimes as much as 15 minutes after system boot.
+This means that you shouldn't backup or restore databases during this period!

 ## PURPOSE
 This project is intended for reading APS Systems inverters.
 The program can pair and poll YC600 and QS1 inverters, up to 9 pieces.
 The read values are: